NerTzhuLz/PhoenixBot/README.md

 * Figure out how to host the bot
     * Can probably do it myself

+* Remove all relics
+* Kick people from lobby

 ### After Testing
 * Switch Kill perms back to admin
 * Un-comment message.delete in Create, Join, Leave, Close, AddPlayer, RemovePlayer, message event function